Georgia State Defense Force: Initial Entry Training

-Civilians and prior service members past a waiverable eligibility service gap will attend the GSDF Initial Entry Training (IET) course.
+Civilians and prior service members past a waiver able eligibility service gap will attend the GSDF Initial Entry Training (IET) course.
 The duration of the training is one weekend per month for three months where GSDF recruits will learn basic Military, Emergency Management, and GSDF-oriented modules.
 GSDF Recruits will graduate the course after satisfactory completion of every written, practical, and field training exercise event within GSDF tasks and standards.

 Rank Progression

 Upon completion of the GSDF Initial Entry Training (IET) course, graduates will be promoted to the rank of Private Second Class (PV2).
 GSDF Recruits with prior service credentials will be promoted to the grade of their previous military uniformed service.
 GSDF Recruits with official college degrees or technical certifications will be promoted to either Private First Class (PFC) or Specialist (SPC) depending on the level of educational background.

-Enlisted Soldiers looking to become Non-commissioned officers must achieve the minimum rank of Private First Class (PFC) and attend GSDF Basic Leader Course (BLC) in order to be promoted to Corporal (CPL) after completion of the course.
-Additional courses such as Advanced Leader Course (ALC) and Senior Leader Course (SLC) are required in order to progress as a Non-commissioned officer.
+Enlisted soldiers looking to progress as Non-commissioned officers must achieve the minimum rank of Private First Class (PFC) and attend the GSDF Basic Leader Course (BLC) in order to be eligible for future promotion after completion of the course.
+Sergeant (SGT) rank is eligible after suitable time in service and grade are met without the requirement of BLC.
+BLC must be completed in order to be eligible for Staff Sergeant (SSG).
+Additional courses such as the Advanced Leader Course (ALC) and the Senior Leader Course (SLC) are required in order to progress further as a senior Non-commissioned officer.

-To be eligible for Officer or Warrant officer commission, enlistees must have a four year bachelor's degree (officer) or technical credentials (warrant officer) in order to attend the GSDF Basic Officer Leader Course (BOLC) and earn their commission.
+To be eligible for officer or Warrant officer commission, enlistees must have a four-year Bachelor's degree (officer) or technical credentials (warrant officer) in order to attend the GSDF Basic Officer Leader Course (BOLC) and earn their commission.
 Further courses are available to advance as an officer in the GSDF.

 Training

 Soldiers are offered a variety of training opportunities within the GSDF as well as organizations including but not limited to the Federal Emergency Management Agency (FEMA), Georgia Emergency Management and Homeland Security Agency (GEMA/HS), State Guard Association of the United States (SGAUS), The Georgia National Guard, and various city/county emergency services.

-GSDF Soldiers conduct Debris Clearing and Chainsaw Operations (DCCO) training in 2024.

 The following training opportunities are available with the GSDF: